systematic-magic/storage4pmc/issue_pack_store_rules.rst

 Issue package files should be named in accordance with PMC guidelines.

-Use the following naming scheme: jour-vol-issue.zip
+Use the following naming scheme: **jour-vol-issue.zip**

-- **jour** is an alphanumeric identifier such as a journal abbreviation.
+- **jour** is an alphanumeric identifier for a journal.
+See all possible combinations below:

+.. _jour2:

   +-----------------------------+--------------+
   | Journal                     |  jour        |